gpstathis/cardinality/README.md

 [...]
 ```

+Note that the rows in this table grow increasingly large with each site feature tracked.
+Each visit results in one write for the `guid` alone and `N` writes for each combination `(n!)/(k!(n-k)!)` of features, where `n` is the total number of features and `k` is the number of features to combine at a time.
+While this may seem wasteful at first, it leverages two of Cassandra's core features: fast writes and large data set ingestion.
+So we opt to incur several writes per visit and to pre-compute and store every combination of feature at write time to speed up reads.

+Note also that if storage is an issue, a table per month can be created and dropped once the cardinality numbers have been obtained (see next section for Count tables).
+The raw logs from the visits, which are smaller in size, can be kept in cold storage if needed and replayed back to re-build the table if necessary.

 ### Count tables

 Purpose: store the monthly unique visit counts for each site, for every combination of feature values.